Billing and coding Medicare Fee-for-Service claims

 More Medicare Fee-for-Service (FFS) services are billable as telehealth during the COVID-19 public health emergency.
 Read the latest guidance on billing and coding FFS telehealth claims.

-Billing codes covered by Medicare
+Telehealth codes covered by Medicare

 Medicare added over one hundred CPT and HCPCS codes to the telehealth services list for the duration of the COVID-19 public health emergency.